frisoft/ateam/README.md

 The token needs read access to GitHub.

 You need to set the token as env variable in your shell.
-You can add it to your `~.bashrc/~/.zshrc`, or you can use a `.env` file in the directory you will use ateam from (or one of the parent directories):
+You can add it to your `~.bashrc`, or you can use a `.env` file in the directory you will use ateam from (or one of the parent directories):

 ```bash
 export GITHUB_API_TOKEN=YOUR_TOKEN
 ```

+ATeam gives you two sub-commands: `pr` and `todo`.

 ## ateam pr